Cycling UK Lincolnshire History

 We, the undersigned, hereby give notice, in accordance with Regulation No.7, that the preliminary meeting in connection with the proposal to form a District Association for North Lincolnshire will be held on Sunday, May 25th 1930, at 2.30 pm, at the White Hart Hotel, Ludford, Lincolnshire.

 R. Griffin, W.E.
-Booth, William Hallgath, W. Groves, N. Davy, Harry Peers,
+Booth, William Hallgarth, W. Groves, N. Davy, Harry Peers,

 S. Gray, S.K.
 Hardy, A.W.
 Evans, (Miss) M. Griffin.

-Note: Bill (William) Hallgath was the father to Chris Hallgath who was the DA's Auditor for many years and father to Vivienne DeVries (née Hallgath) who held the roles of Magazine Editor and elected Chair 1998-1999.
+Note: Bill (William) Hallgarth was the father to Chris Hallgarth who was the DA's Auditor for many years and father to Vivienne DeVries (née Hallgarth) who held the roles of Magazine Editor and elected Chair 1998-1999.

 After a period of demise, the only remaining active section was based in Grimsby - The North Lincolnshire Section.
 The DA later revived with an enthusiastic committee taking the reins in 1978 and a number of sections re-formed once more.
 These included Scunthorpe, Grimsby, Witham Valley, Viking (to become Lincoln), Easy Riders, West Lincolnshire (to become Gainsborough), Louth, Boston, Sleaford/Grantham, Skegness, Weston/Spalding, South Holland, Market Deeping and South Lincolnshire (to become Peterborough Member Group).
 Some sections were short lived whilst Gainsborough, Lincoln and Louth survive.